status-im/handbook.status.im/src/settling-in/onboarding-buddy.md

 ## For buddies

-Anyone can signup as a buddy [here](https://goo.gl/forms/sfT38nqP1Aq82BxW2).
+Anyone can signup as a buddy.
+Normally, People Ops will reach out to propose you to pair with a new contributor prior or during their first days of onboarding.

 Offsites are a fantastic way to get to know people, so let's try to give the same vibe even if we're stuck for travel!